isabella232/primetime.en/help/programming/tvsdk-2.7-for-android/drm-content-security/r-psdk-android-2.7-drm-interface.md

 uuid: d77a98c8-c1f5-4fe3-8d0b-3d21e288f228
 ---

-# Primetime DRM interface overview{#primetime-drm-interface-overview}
+# Primetime DRM interface overview {#primetime-drm-interface-overview}

 The key client-side element of the Primetime DRM solution is the DRM Manager.
 The sample application that is included with the Android SDK also includes a DRMHelper class that can be used to make certain DRM operations easier to implement.